In this article

 5. Vulnerabilities of Drive for Desktop

 Drive for Desktop, a tool that synchronizes files between your computer and Google Drive, carries specific security risks.
 If your desktop is compromised by ransomware and Drive for Desktop is set to sync instantly, it could quickly transmit the infection to your Google Drive files, rapidly encrypting and locking them.
-Having a Google Workspace backup is crucial to avoid the extensive time and financial costs associated with data recovery.

 6. Employee overwriting data